YongqiJin/NMR-Solver/README.md

 docker run -it --rm -v /path/to/your/data:/workspace/data yqjin/nmr_solver:0.0.1
 ```

-This Docker image includes all necessary dependencies and pre-configured environment for running NMR-Solver.
+This Docker image includes all necessary dependencies and a pre-configured environment for running NMR-Solver.

 ## Usage